Circoloco: CircoLoco Records

-CircoLoco Records is a record label founded as a joint venture between Circoloco and Rockstar Games, and was announced on May 24, 2021.
+CircoLoco Records is a record label founded as a joint venture between Circoloco and Rockstar Games and was announced on May 24, 2021.
 Artists associated with Circoloco and electronic music in general, such as Tale of Us, The Blessed Madonna, and Moodymann, have been previously featured in Grand Theft Auto Online, an online multiplayer game published by Rockstar Games.
 Songs from the Monday Dreamin' EPs can be listened to at fictional nightclubs and radio stations within the game, and some songs received remixes from Seth Troxler exclusive to the game's Los Santos Tuners update.

-In July of this year we saw the release of Skream's 'The Attention Deficit EP' - in collaboration with Jackmaster.
-The full EP released on CircoLoco Records, on July 15.
+In July 2021 was the release of Skream's 'The Attention Deficit EP' — in collaboration with Jackmaster.
+The full EP was released on CircoLoco Records, on July 15.
 Both the lead tune and extended 'Terrace Mix' combines Italian vocal fragments with punchy drums to create an upbeat, infectious record.

 Songs and albums released under the CircoLoco Records name are copyrighted by a Take-Two Interactive subsidiary; Rockstar Records, LLC.